Three Choral Songs on James Joyce (2019) - 10'

-During the winter/spring of 2019, I wrote a cycle of ten art songs on poems by James Joyce.
-I later arranged three of those settings—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—for SATB chorus with high voice solo and piano accompaniment for the Washington Master Chorale's 10th Anniversary Season opening concert.
-They premiered on October 27, 2019 at the Church of the Epiphany in Washington, D.C. under the direction of Maestro Thomas Colohan, artistic director of the Chorale.
+In 2019, I wrote a cycle of ten art songs on Joyce's poems, which I released as part of my 2020 album on the AVIE Records label, At That Hour: Art Songs by Henry Dehlinger.
+I later arranged three of those settings—Night Piece, Strings in the Earth and Air, and Bahnhofstrasse—for mixed chorus and piano for my friend Thomas Colohan, artistic director of the Washington Master Chorale.
+They premiered on October 27, 2019 at the Chorale's 10th Anniversary Season opening concert in Washington, DC with soprano Laura Choi Stuart singing the solo and Zsolt Balogh at the piano.

-Night Piece, arranged for unaccompanied SATB chorus, begins as a reverent, if not haunting, portrait of “night’s sin-dark nave.”
+I arranged Night Piece for unaccompanied SATB chorus.
+It begins as a reverent, if not haunting, portrait of “night’s sin-dark nave.”
 Replete with ecclesiastical imagery, this subdued choral meditation swells into a tender exultation of the night sky with soaring melodies and lush harmonies.
 Joyce’s characteristic neologisms abound: A star-knell tolls as upsoaring clouds surge voidward, high above the “adoring waste of souls.”
-I also wrote an alternate arrangement with piano accompaniment for choral conductors who prefer an accompanied version.

 Gaunt in gloom